kiffybobb/kiffybobb.github.io/netcheck.md

 - Use the program python3 (the python installation) from the specified path
 - Run the script at the specified path (netcheck.py)
 - Save a log to the specified file and path (cronlog.log)
+- I can't remember what the "2>&1" is for...

-So every half hour the raspberry runs the ```netcheck.py``` script.
+So every half hour the raspberry runs the ```netcheck.py``` script, saves the information to a ```.csv``` file and also logs the information incase I want to check it as a more convenient text output.
 Laughing.

 ## Visualising the data with Tableau Public
+To get the data from the pi (a simple machine that I wouldn't bother trying to run Tableau on) to my laptop, I needed a way to transfer the ```.csv``` file relatively easy.
+I went with [FileZilla](https://filezilla-project.org/) - the free FTP solution.
+If you know the IP address of your pi and you are on the same network, you can use FileZilla to transfer files between interfaces (given the files have the appropriate permissions enabled).
+Sometimes my pi will change it's address on the network (I think this can be fixed to be static), so to find it, I can run ```ifconfig``` command from the unix shell.
+Once you have the address, FileZilla connects to the pi via SFTP and you are free to transfer away.
+I transfered the *netcheck.csv* data to my laptop, where I could open it in any data visualisation program I might like.
+I wanted to sharpen up my Tableau skills so I decided to give it a whirl.

 I previously had a copy of Tableau, but it expired, so I tried my luck with Tableau Public.
 I came up with the following, which you can access and play with [here](https://public.tableau.com/profile/rob8334#!/vizhome/netcheck2_1/netcheck2_1).

 ![tableau_screenshot.jpg]({{site.baseurl}}/assets/img/tableau_screenshot.jpg)

-The people at my ISP told me the minimum acceptable download speed was 9 Mbps.
+The people at my ISP told me the minimum acceptable download speed was 9 Mbps (likely wherever you are reading from, you are probably laughing right now, I am not).
 You can see from the Tableau dashboard that I am only getting speeds beyond this about 50% of the time, given **1,811** observations, or approximately 37 days.

 NOT GREAT.